Skip to main content

 Female Hormonal Optimization Protocols

-For women, the hormonal landscape shifts dramatically during and menopause.
+For women, the hormonal landscape shifts dramatically during perimenopause and menopause.
 This transition is characterized by a decline in ovarian follicle quality and number, leading to fluctuating and eventually very low levels of estrogen and progesterone.
 The ovaries also produce testosterone, and its decline contributes significantly to symptoms like low libido, fatigue, and loss of muscle mass.
 Lifestyle can help manage symptoms, but it cannot reverse the programmed cessation of ovarian function.

 Hormonal Support for Women